Yichen-Z/CIS536/readme.txt

                     python -m venv new_venv
             VS Code will have a pop-up window that helps automatically activate this venv (This should automatically install pip)

+    2) In main.py
+        a) Update line 9's RAW_FILES to be the directory where the raw wikipedia files are
+        b) Update line 10's CLEANED_FILES to be the directory where the cleaned and separated text files should go

     3) Install packages via terminal from directory where script is:
         To use Pipreqs: